oocx/acme.net/README.md

 This is an implementation of the ACME protocol.
 IT contains a class AcmeClient that can be used to communicate with ACME servers.

+Oocx.ACME supports .NET 4.6 and dnx46.
+It does not work with .NET 4.5 (see issue #2).
+I have begun to work on .NET Core support.
+I cannot really test it yet because I first need a version of NSubstitute that works with .NET Core, so that I can use .NET core to run my unit tests.

 ## Oocx.ACME.Console

 This is a simple command line client that I use to test my ACME client.
 It does not yet have